tarwn/lessthandot-hugo/blogs/content/posts/2014-05-27-automated-deployment-to-azure-hosted-services.md

 </p>

 <p>
 <a href="http://msdn.microsoft.com/en-us/library/dn495279.aspx" title="Set-AzureStorageBlobContent on MSDN">Set-AzureStorageBlobContent</a> uploads the contents of a file specified by -File to the given -Container value with a final name specified by the -Blob property.
-The -Force overrides any questions the command might have, like “are you sure you want to do that”.
+The -Force overrides any questions the command might have, like "are you sure you want to do that".
 </p>

 <p>